 The aim of this project is to help standardize an approach to care across the country, to ensure access to high quality MAiD training for interested health care practitioners, to advance the skills of existing MAiD practitioners, and to educate new MAiD practitioners.

 The curriculum will include synchronous and asynchronous on-line learning formats, be available in French and English, and be delivered through in-person workshops.
 A rigorous implementation and research-focused evaluation process involving various end-user groups will be undertaken.

 The final curriculum will be accredited by our national medical and nursing colleges and promoted and sustained by CAMAP and its National Steering Committee.
-The Canadian MAiD Curriculum Project is overseen by a Core Committee comprised of MAiD content experts.
-This Committee reports to the CAMAP and a National Steering Committee comprised of stakeholders to ensure equity and diversity.
+The Canadian MAiD Curriculum Project is overseen by a Core Committee composed of MAiD content experts.
+This Committee reports to the CAMAP and a National Steering Committee composed of stakeholders to ensure equity and diversity.